developerRitesh/git_common_commands/README.md

 git merge new-branch

 #  stash
+stash is used to store temporary change , this is usefull in file conflictions , we can store our local changes in tenporary area , just like we take bacnup of files so they dont get overwrite , we can use git stash instead

-to see all the files present in the stash git stash list --stat
+to see all the files present in the stash

+git stash list --stat
+or
+git stash list

 to add specific files to stash git stash -- fileone.txt files2.txt

+to see last stashed changes.
+git stash show -p stash@{0}

+to apply last stash.
+git stash apply stash@{0}